Exploring the Benefits of Selling Cash 'N Carry Items at Fairs

 I'm doing the same thing with the kids things - I bought 6 sets.
 I plan on selling them for $10 each.
 I'm wrapping them up real cute too.

-4. What products are available through Cash 'N Carry?
+What are Cash 'N Carry items?

 Similar Pampered Chef Threads